Font Size

 Czech These Out

 Michael Dindinger outlined some basics for researching your Czech ancestor, here.
-This blog followed up, with some Czech Ancestor Research videos, here.
+We followed up, with some Czech Ancestor Research videos, here.
 However, there is MUCH MORE than these.
 For one example, Facebook has many Czech Genealogy special interest groups.
 While I don't personally have any (known) Czech ancestry, you might want to look into Facebook.
 A search of "facebook czech genealogy" reveals the following:

 Michael Dindinger Talks about Ireland